The Perfect Essential Oil For Every Thanksgiving Week Woe

 When you're on the road.

-Essential oils are prized for their antimicrobial properties—which can be put to the test during long, germy plane rides.
+Essential oils are prized for their antimicrobial properties2—which can be put to the test during long, germy plane rides.
 Leigh Winters, M.A., M.S., a neuroscientist and psychologist, makes her own blend of 3 drops vetiver, 5 drops lavender, and 8 drops sweet orange in 1 ounce of sunflower oil as a carrier oil.
 "Anoint on pulse points before and/or during travel when feeling overwhelmed," she recommends in a piece on the best oils for travel.
-"Distilled from the roots, vetiver is incredibly grounding and boasts an earthy aroma—there is even preliminary research suggesting that inhalation reduces anxiety."
+"Distilled from the roots, vetiver is incredibly grounding and boasts an earthy aroma—there is even preliminary research3 suggesting that inhalation reduces anxiety."

 When you first arrive at your destination.